 My recipe uses both my grill and the oven.
 This method makes a perfectly juicy brisket on the inside with a crispy outside.
 It’s perfectly divine.

-While I would love to take credit for creating this method out of a desire to create the perfect brisket, it happened because my grill doesn’t work to make it alone.
+While I would love to take credit for creating this method out of a desire to make the perfect brisket, it happened because my grill doesn’t work on its own.

-I would love to cook a brisket on my grill thoroughly, but it tends to cook a little too hot, with its minimum temperatures being greater than 325 degrees.
-So my solution was first to cook the brisket on the grill to get a nice char on the outside, and then move the brisket to the inside and finish it off in the oven.
+I would love to cook a brisket on my grill thoroughly, but it tends to cook a little too hot, with a minimum temperature above 325 degrees.
+My solution was first to cook the brisket on the grill to get a nice char on the outside, then move it to the oven to finish.

 I must say this worked very well, and I will be using this technique from now on.